aiyankovil/Live-Human-Detection-Robot/README.md

 <h3>Want to build your own LHDR?</h3>

 Fork this repo and build your own version of this bot.
-We'd love to see your ideas to improve this project.
+We'd love to see you improve this project.